-- You will receive specific instructions before you leave the hospital about medications you are taking. - Bring all medications you are taking and your list of medications to your clinic appointments. - Only take what is prescribed to you. - Do NOT take immunosuppression medication (Example: Tacrolimus, Cyclosporine) on the morning of your clinic appointment until after getting labs drawn.
-If you take this medication before labs being drawn, it will give a falsely high result. - Avoid Acetaminophen (Tylenol[®]), Ibuprofen (Motrin[®], Advil[®]), Aspirin (Bayer[®], Excedrin[®]), and Naproxen (Aleve[®]) unless instructed by your doctor. - Avoid herbal supplements and over the counter medications unless prescribed by your doctor.
+- You will receive specific instructions before you leave the hospital about medications you are taking. - Do NOT take steroids (such as Prednisone, Decadron®, etc.) or allow any other doctor to prescribe you steroids unless approved by your CAR-T trained physician.
+Steroids are only to be used in emergency situations. - Bring all medications you are taking and your list of medications to your clinic appointments. - Only take what is prescribed to you. - Avoid Acetaminophen (Tylenol®), Ibuprofen (Motrin®, Advil®), Aspirin (Bayer®, Excedrin®), and Naproxen (Aleve®) unless instructed by your doctor. - Avoid herbal supplements and over the counter medications unless prescribed by your doctor.